hebench/backend-cpu-cleartext/README.md

 ### Running the Benchmark <a name="running-the-benchmark"></a>

-Once the backend has been built and installed successfully (assuming it has been installed to `$INSTALL_LOCATION`), the frontend <b>Test harness</b> can run the benchmark as follows:
+Once the backend has been built and installed successfully (assuming it has been installed to `$INSTALL_LOCATION`), the frontend <b>Test Harness</b> can run the benchmark as follows:

 ```bash
 test_harness --backend_lib_path $INSTALL_LOCATION/lib/libhebench_cleartext_backend.so --report_root_path $REPORT_OUTPUT_PATH
 ```

-The Test harness will save the reports and summary of the run to the path specified in `$REPORT_OUTPUT_PATH`.
+The Test Harness will save the reports and summary of the run to the path specified in `$REPORT_OUTPUT_PATH`.

 ### Contributing <a name="contributing"></a>